iondune/graphicscompendium.com/intro/01-graphics-pipeline.md

 <img src="01-figure-pixel-coordinates.png" alt="pixel coordinates" class="img-thumbnail" />

-We need a way to transform from world to pixel.
+We will need to find a way to transform from world coordinates to these pixel coordinates, but we'll cover that after we first introduce the main stages of the graphics pipeline.

-### General Graphics Pipeline
+## The Graphics Pipeline

+The Graphics Pipeline exists in a variety of forms depending on the type of computer graphics and rendering you are doing.

+What we'll introduce now is the rasterization pipeline used by OpenGL, which will be more or less what implement for our software rasterizer.

 <img src="01-figure-graphics-pipeline.png" alt="graphics pipeline" class="img-thumbnail" />

-**vertex array:** what are the vertices
+**vertex array:** what are the vertices?

-- input specification
+- input specification: the type of geometry we'll be rendering is specified, in a form that is convenient for the rasterization process we're using.

 **vertex shader:** move to camera's perspective

-object space `-->` screen coordinates
+- world/object space &rarr; screen coordinates: we transform the coordinates of our input geometry from world space to a new space that is aligned with the camera's persective.

 **rasterization:** which pixels are inside triangle?

+- Rasterization involves determining the pixels that a given primitive covers on the screen, so that we can compute the colors of each covered pixel.

 **fragment shader:** what color is each pixel?

+- For each given pixel that is covered by the primitive, compute the expected color.
+  For starters we'll likely just color each pixel a specific color, e.g. red.
+  Later, the fragment shader may be used to perform more complicated per-pixel computations, such as a lighting calculation to determine whether a pixel is brightly lit or dim.

 **testing and blending:** which pixels are visible?

+- At this point we need to perform what's called a **depth test** to determine whether a given pixel has already been computed for a closer object.
+For any given perspective, some geometry may be hidden by other geometry that's in front of it.
+We'll resolve this on a per-pixel basis, after the rasterization stage.

 ## Software Rasterizer

+Our implementation of a software rasterizer will have four major stages.

 1. Read in triangles
+  - We'll have some way for the user of our software to specify what geometry should be rendered.
+Initially, you may want to use simple command-line arguments, though eventually we'll want a way to import triangle meshes from files.
-2. Convert triangls to windows coordinates
+2. Convert triangels to windows coordinates
+  - We need to transform the 3D coordinates of each triangle vertex from world space to window coordinates or pixel coordinates, so that they can be rasterized.
-3. Rasterize each triangle
+3. Rasterize each triangle.
+  - Rasterization determines which pixels a given triangle covers in pixel space.
-  - (use barycentric coordinates to test in-triangle AND interpolat colors)
+  - We'll use barycentric coordinates to test whether a given point is inside the triangle, and also to interpolate colors across the triangle (if different vertices have different colors)
 4. Write interpolated color values per pixel
-  (using a z-buffer test to resolve depth)
+  - (using a z-buffer test to resolve depth comparisons)

-### Labs

-#### Lab 1
-- Compute bounding box
-- Draw box and vertices

-#### Lab 2
-- Compute barycentric
-- Check is-interior?
-- Interpolate colors